bhmsgame06/BFCTool/README.md

 ```
 findfn <filename> - finds and returns an index of specified file;
 find <short_int_filename> - same as findfn, but requires short int operand, not string;
-encodefn <filename> - encodes a string filename into a short int filename (looks like some type of CRC).
+encodefn <filename> - encodes a string filename into a short int filename (looks like some type of CRC);
+addbfc <new_number> - adds specified BFC file between others.
 ```

 From the execution of the program, if there are no BFCTool data files in **C:/Program Files** directory, program will create BFCTool folder and bfc&ext_bfc subdirectories.